-We are aware of our obligations to society and to the weaker sections of the community and have designed our CSR initiatives to cater to the needs of these sections of society.
-We have contributed towards Covid relief measures during FY22 and have encouraged voluntary employee participation CSR initiatives towards to create greater impact.
+We are aware of our obligations to society and to the weaker sections of the community and designed our CSR initiatives to cater to the needs of these sections of society.
+We have contributed towards Covid relief measures during FY22 and have encouraged voluntary employee participation CSR initiatives towards create greater impact.
 We have contributed towards CSR themes of Environment, Education, Health and Disaster Relief during FY22.

-The pandemic has forced a re-assessment of risk perception across the board, which will fundamentally increase the demand for insurance and risk protection solutions.
+The forced pandemic has a re-assessment of risk perception across the board, which will fundamentally increase the demand for insurance and risk protection solutions.